reustonium/project-time-tracker/README.rst

 CLI for easily tracking how much time you spend on each project

-* Free software: BSD license
+* Free software: GPL V2 License
 * Documentation: https://project-time-tracker.readthedocs.org.

 Features